ryanmcalister/unotes/README.md

 ### Paste Images from the Clipboard

-By default images will be embedded as base64 text objects.
-Images can also be auto-converted to local files.
+By default images are embedded as base64 text objects.
+Images can optionally be auto-converted to local files when pasted.
 See [Image convertion to local files](#workspace-configuration-options).

 ### Local, Embedded and URL Images